cvl-umass/intro-cv-spring-2025/_pages/lectures.md

 permalink: /lectures/
 title: Schedule
 ---
-Lectures slides and annotations will appear <a href="https://umass-my.sharepoint.com/:f:/g/personal/smaji_umass_edu/Enj1cgQKn1tAopTl2EqJZ38B9ppAiCpjKvWz8I6dAh0J1w?e=f3JtOv">here</a> (UMass credentials required). <br>
+Lectures slides, notes and annotations will appear <a href="https://umass-my.sharepoint.com/:f:/g/personal/smaji_umass_edu/Enj1cgQKn1tAopTl2EqJZ38B9ppAiCpjKvWz8I6dAh0J1w?e=f3JtOv">in this folder</a> (UMass credentials required). <br>
-Links to the Echo360 recordings on Moodle two weeks after each lecture.
+Links to the Echo360 will be posted on Piazza two weeks after each lecture.
+For early access submit the request form on Piazza.

 {% assign current_module = 0 %}
 {% assign skip_classes = 0 %}